OmniSharp/omnisharp-emacs/README.md

     <img src="https://travis-ci.org/OmniSharp/omnisharp-emacs.svg?branch=master" />
 </a>

-omnisharp-emacs is a port of the awesome [OmniSharp][] server to the Emacs text editor.
+omnisharp-emacs is a port of the awesome [omnisharp-roslyn][] server to the Emacs text editor.
 It provides IDE-like features for editing files in C# solutions in Emacs, provided by an OmniSharp server instance that works in the background.